How To Fix German Grammar

 Some languages will not quite die ( Latin hasn't

-entirely died yet, but neither is it significant)
+entirely died yet, but neither is it really alive or

-Example: Already English is the language of choice for
+languages.
+Example: Already English is the language of

-Germans who don't speak Spanish in South America.
+choice for Germans who don't speak Spanish in South

 The international English that's coming won't be quite